tcriess/lightspeed-chat/README.md

 ## Chat server

-*Note*: Building and running has only be tested on Linux platforms using Go v1.15.
+*Note*: Building and running has only been tested on Linux platforms using Go v1.16.
 So: YMMV.

 Run `build-binaries-prod.sh` in the main directory.
 Alternatively: